d6y/oner/README.md

     -s, --seed <seed>                              Random seed [default: 1] --small <small>
-            When quantizing, an interval must have a dominant class must occure more than this many times. [default: 6]
+            When quantizing, an interval must have a dominant class must occur more than this many times. [default: 6]

     -t, --training-fraction <training-fraction>
             Fraction of the data to use for training (vs. testing) [default: 0.6666666666666666]